 What Are the Common Causes of Construction Accidents?

-a man at a fort lauderdale construction site gets injured
+A man at a Fort Lauderdale construction site gets injured

 According to the Bureau of Labor Statistics, the United States recorded 5,333 work fatalities in 2019.
 It means that a worker died from a work-related injury every 99 minutes in 2019.
 In the private construction industry, workplace death increased 5%, at 1,061, the largest total since 2007.